top of page

 Submit Your Deposit

 After accepting your offer, the next step is often to submit a tuition deposit.
-This deposit usually secures your place at the college and may apply to your tuition costs when classes start.
+This deposit secures your place at the college and may apply to your tuition costs when classes start.

 Most colleges provide a window of 10 to 30 days to pay this deposit, so don’t delay.
 For instance, in 2022, the average tuition deposit for public colleges was around $300.
 Missing this deadline could mean losing your spot, which adds pressure but also excitement as you take this step toward your education.